 Designer Sig Bergamin brings a larger than life palm tree into the loft of this Brazilian home.
 When it comes to trees, I agree that it’s better to go big or go home.
 One large palm tree like this one creates a focal point that is much more impactful than having a small plant tucked in a corner.

 The tree fern can seem like a fuddy-duddy when you put it alongside the fiddle-leaf fig tree, the palm tree and the banana plant, but if your space is wide and high it can be a wonderful solution to your pursuit of nature.
 The fern grows much wider than some of these other plants featured here.
 And if you think the fern looks just like the palm, let me burst your bubble right now.
 The fern is a non-flowering plant while the palm has flowers.
 There, that’s the extent of my horticulture knowledge.

 The Banana Plant

 The banana plant is just gorgeous.
 Its oversized leaves and its fullness make it a sight to behold.
 In this entryway, it is the perfect complement to the stunning black and white harlequin floors.

 The only downside to banana plants is that unless they are in their natural tropical habitat, they won’t produce fruit.
 But at least they will look good!

 Hopefully, after reading this post you will be willing to take a walk on the wild side.
+Indoor plants are a good way to keep the bugs away while getting your “green” on.
 Instead of waiting until Christmas to put a tree in your house, head over to your nearest nursery to explore your botanical options this summer.